-- Side yard (south) = 9 ft (proposed pole height is 41.3 ft) - Front yard = 15 ft
+- Side yard (south) = 14 ft (proposed pole height is 41.3 ft)

+- Side yard (north) = 136 ft

+- Front yard = 3 ft

+- Rear yard = 321 ft

-HDR notes that guy cables are proposed on the east side of the small cell pole, to provide a controlled fall area in the unlikely event of a structural failure.
+HDR notes that guy cables are proposed to provide a controlled fall area in the unlikely event of a structural failure.
 The setback requirements noted in Section 152-14 for new tower structures is twice the height of the structure.
 It is understood that the Planning Board and/or Building Inspector may refer the application to the Zoning Board of Appeals for a variance, if this proposed waiver cannot be waived by the Planning Board.

-Co-location requirement - HDR notes that co-location by other wireless carriers is not part of Verizon's small cell design for Node 5 (and the other nodes proposed in the Town).
+Co-location requirement - HDR notes that co-location by other wireless carriers is not part of Verizon's small cell design for Node 11 (and the other nodes proposed in the Town).
 Small cell technology (ROW utility poles; new utility poles; rooftops) is commonly utilized by a single carrier to supplement that carrier's coverage and capacity within a given area or corridor.
-HDR is of the opinion that a statement on commitment to co-location is not relevant or required for this application.
+HDR is of the opinion that a statement or commitment to co-location is not relevant or required for this application.

-Balloon test - a desktop viewshed analysis was performed by the applicant, and a photosimulation for Node 5 was provided.
+Balloon test - a desktop viewshed analysis was performed by the applicant, and a photosimulation for Node 11 was provided.
 Given the relatively low height and limited viewshed of the proposed small cell, as compared with conventional "macro" cell tower structures, HDR feels that the balloon test requirement can be waived for this application.